antsstyle/artretweeter/README.md

 You will need the JRE (Java Runtime Environment) installed.

-Download the latest release from the Releases tab on the right, unzip it into a directory of your choice, and run ArtRetweeter.jar.
+Download the latest release from the Releases tab on the right, unzip it into a directory of your choice, and run the .jar file.